Terrerti And Their MP Aunts

-[this is an archive edition of Negarit from August 2, 2004 and maybe you could see how today is what it felt 13 years ago.]
+[this is an archive edition of Negarit from August 2, 2004, and again today Nov.
+29, 2018, maybe you could see how today is what it felt 15 years ago.]

 I keep thinking of my aunt because some people call home, talk to their aunties and use them as proof that their single voice is the voice of the people: whatever they tell them is their proof of what the people are saying, and they begin their sentence with “hzbi entay ybl alo mesleka…” In the absence of a representative government and a free press, the aunt, the uncle, the friend, that sole person people talk to in Eritrea, becomes amplified into the voice of a member of parliament, an MP, the Baito, indeed the voice of the people.

 Let me tell you about my aunt.
 An exceptionally brave woman, she is a self-trained midwife whose tools included sharp Nacet shaving blades, clean gauze cloth and a heart of steel.
 She has fourteen children, some of whom she mid-wifed their birth alone, on herself.
 Her wit is the talk of everyone: often, she proudly reminds her visitors that she has raised more children than a football team.
 She shares everything except one secret: where she hides her fountain of youth [Now deceased and I miss her].
 Had she been a political junkie, she would certainly assemble enough people to form a “formidable” political movement.
 At the very least, she would have had a group composed of fifteen people, which would have made her party bigger than some of our self-mid-wifing and tiny parties.